-- 1.1 The North East Lincolnshire Borough Council (the "Council") has made the North East Lincolnshire Council (Stallingborough Interchange Development Site) Compulsory Purchase Order 2021 ("Order") pursuant to section 226(1) (a) of the Town & Country Planning Act 1990 ("Planning Act") and section 13 of the Local Government (Miscellaneous Provisions) Act 1976 ("Miscellaneous Provisions Act") and it is about to submit it to the Secretary of State for confirmation. - 1.2 The Order has been made for the purpose of acquiring land which will be developed for Phases 1B and 2 of a larger 96 hectares Business Park.
-Part of the site (62 hectares) has planning permission for up to 120,176 sq.m for B1 (Business), B2 (General Industrial) and B8 (Storage and Distribution), associated infrastructure and internal highways. - 1.3 The lands in the Order comprises open farmland that adjoins, but lie to the north of, the A180 and are east of the A1173 ("the Order Lands").
+- 1.1 The North East Lincolnshire Borough Council (the "Council") has made the North East Lincolnshire Council (Stallingborough Interchange Development Site) Compulsory Purchase Order 2021 ("Order") pursuant to section 226(1) (a) of the Town & Country Planning Act 1990 ("Planning Act") and it is about to submit it to the Secretary of State for confirmation. - 1.2 The Order has been made for the purpose of acquiring land which will be developed for Phases 1B and 2 of a larger 96 hectares Business Park.
+Part of the site (62 hectares) has planning permission for up to 120,176 sq.m. for B1 (Business), B2 (General Industrial) and B8 (Storage and Distribution), associated infrastructure and internal highways. - 1.3 The lands in the Order comprises open farmland that adjoins, but lie to the north of, the A180 and are east of the A1173 ("the Order Lands").
 The Order Lands are required in order to facilitate Phases 1B and 2 of the development described in section 3b of this Statement of Reasons ("the Scheme").